 Regius Professor of Medicine, University of Oxford; President of the Association of American Physicians; late Professor of Medicine, Johns Hopkins University, and Physician-in-Chief Johns Hopkins Hospital, Baltimore.

 ÆQUANIMITAS.
 With other Addresses to Medical Students, Nurses, and Practitioners of Medicine.
-Second Edition, with additional Addresses; The Fixed Period; The Student Life; Unity, Peace and Concord; and "L'Envoi," post 8vo, 8s.
+Second Edition, with three additional Addresses, post 8vo.
+[Nearly ready.

 ON CHOREA AND CHOREIFORM AFFECTIONS.
 Large 8vo, 5s.